treble37/rsocialize/README.md

 The *_js_tag helper outputs the necessary jQuery Code for sharrre's Example 1.

 You would use "example2", "example3", etc. as an argument to each helper if you wanted the Example 2, Example 3, etc. style buttons to be used.

+###Uninstalling from your rails application
+At the command prompt:

+`rails g rsocialize:uninstall`

 ## Advanced Usage with Custom Options